zama-ai/httpz-solidity/docs/fundamentals/first_step/acl_examples.md

 }
 ```

+By enforcing this check, you can safeguard against inference attacks and ensure that encrypted values are only manipulated by authorized entities.

 ## ACL for reencryption

-If a ciphertext must be reencrypted by a user, then explicit access must be granted to them.
-If this authorization is not given, the user will be unable to request a reencryption of this ciphertext.
+If a ciphertext can be reencrypted by a user, explicit access must be granted to them.
+Additionally, the reencryption mechanism requires the signature of a public key associated with the contract address.
+Therefore, a value that needs to be reencrypted must be explicitly authorized for both the user and the contract.

 Due to the reencryption mechanism, a user signs a public key associated with a specific contract; therefore, the ciphertext also needs to be allowed for the contract.

 ### Example: Secure Transfer in Encrypted ERC-20

 ```solidity
 function transfer(address to, euint64 encryptedAmount) public {
   require(TFHE.isSenderAllowed(encryptedAmount), "The caller is not authorized to access this encrypted amount.");